 Note: The line break before the closing EOF is not part of the value.
 If a line break is required in the value, insert an additional empty line before the closing EOF.

 Special configuration keys:

 There are 3 special configuration keys that are prefixed with magic:.

-A special key that sets a user account's password without knowing the firmware's internal encryption/hashing algorithms is implemented as of release 2.2.13.
+A special key that sets a user account's password without knowing the firmware's internal encryption/hashing algorithms is implemented.